anfema/bin-grammar/Readme.md

   to describe the grammar
 - [binary](https://www.npmjs.com/package/binary), has a chained interface but gets complicated once you have more dynamic data structures

+This library can encode binary data in addition to decoding.

 ## How to install